-- Carefully work new belt down around transmission cooling fan and onto the input pulley. - Slide belt into the center span keeper. - Pull belt toward front of tractor and roll belt around electric clutch and onto engine pulley. - Install belt through stationary idler and clutching idler. - Reinstall clutch locator and tighten nut securely. - Reconnect clutch harness. - Make sure belt is in all pulley grooves and inside all belt guides and keepers. - Install mower (See "TO INSTALL MOWER" in this section of manual).
+- Install new belt from tractor rear to front, over the steering plate (F) and above clutch brake pedal shaft (G). - Pull belt toward front of tractor and roll belt onto engine pulley (E). - Pull belt toward rear of tractor.
+Carefully work belt down around transmission cooling fan and onto the input pulley (D).
+Be sure belt is inside the belt keeper. - Install belt on centerspan idler (C). - Install belt through stationary idler (A) and clutching idler (B). - Make sure belt is in all pulley grooves and inside all belt guides and keepers. - Install mower (See "TO INSTALL MOWER" in this section of manual).